Goscombe John: Personal life

 John was made a Royal Academician in 1909 and became a corresponding member of the Institut de France.
 He first exhibited at the Royal Academy in London in 1886 and continued to do so annually until 1948.
 In 1942 he was awarded the gold medal of the Royal Society of Sculptors.
 He was knighted at Caernarfon Castle in 1911 during the investiture of Edward VIII as the Prince of Wales for which he designed elements of the regalia and a medal.
 John was influential in the development of the National Museum of Wales, having served on its governing council for over forty years and donated numerous art works to the Museum.

 In August 1890, John married the Swiss-born Marthe Weiss.
-Their daughter Muriel married Frederick Luke Val Fildes, the son of the artist Sir Luke Fildes.
+Their daughter Muriel married Luke Val Fildes in 1915, the son of the artist Sir Luke Fildes.

 From 1892 John lived at Greville Road, Kilburn, London (in a house that had previously belonged to Seymour Lucas), and is buried in Hampstead Cemetery.
 The memorial statue of his wife, which he designed when she died in 1923, was stolen from the cemetery in 2001 and recovered after a few months; it was then put into storage, but was stolen again in 2007.